Hakan Şükür: Prosecution and exile

 The Turkish government seems to be still very sensitive to the subject.
-In December of 2022 during the TRT broadcast of a World Cup match, a commentator (Alper Bakircigil) mentioned a record held by Şükür.
+On 1 December 2022, during the TRT broadcast of a World Cup match between Canada and Morocco, which Morocco won 2-1, commentator Alper Bakircigil commented on Hakim Ziyech's goal in the fourth minute about a record held by Şükür, who scored the fastest goal in World Cup history at 10.8 seconds, in their third place match against South Korea at the 2002 World Cup.
 He was removed from the broadcast at half-time and fired from his job later that day.
 News accounts speculated that his firing was due to his employer (state-run TRT) reacting to the mention of the name.